codingmt/Mt.GraphQL/README.md

 ```

 # Server
+For the server side, package [Mt.GraphQL.Api.Server](https://www.nuget.org/packages/Mt.GraphQL.Api.Server) is used.
 To receive the GraphQL query, a generic Query class is used as an argument for the GET methods.
 This query can be applied directly to a `IQueryable<>` coming from EntityFramework's data context, or a hard-coded filter can be applied to the `IQueryable<>` first.

 ## ASP.Net Core
 ```c#